nicklansley/nick-stable-diffusion/README.md

 ### Advanced Page
 The Advanced page allows you to set the parameters for the AI to use when generating the image.
 You can use this page to link to a source image on the web, or in your library folder.

+If you specify an image, it will be included as the first image '00-original.png' in the output.
+<i>Note that you do not have copyright over the original image, only the AI-created images.</i>

 If you click an image in the library, it will open a new advanced page with the settings that made that image already preset so you can maipulate it further.